SitecorePowerShell/Console/Documentation/Markdown/Remove-RoleMember.md

 ## Detailed Description

-The Remove-RoleMember cmdlet gets a role and removes members of the Sitecore role.
+The Remove-RoleMember command gets a role and removes members of the Sitecore role.

 The Identity parameter specifies the Sitecore role to get.
 You can specify a role by its local name or fully qualified name.